The-FireHub-Project-old/TheCore/docs/topics/api/Str.md

 // <p>FireHub</p>
 ```
-Alternatively, you can use array in $allowed_tags parameter to allow multiple tags.
+Alternatively, you can use an array in $allowed_tags parameter to allow multiple tags.
 ```php
 use FireHub\Core\Support\Str;